Are you struggling with mounting credit card debt? If you are, you are not alone; saddled are many with the looming effects of this debt.

 4. In this chilly economic climate, many don’t have extra dollars to spare.
 Nonetheless, another tip is to pay more than the minimum payment that is due every month.
 Just set aside as much as you can: $50 here, $100 there.
 Says noted financial guru Suze Orman, “If you owe a credit card company $5,000 at 18 percent interest and all you do is pay the minimum each month it will take you over 30 years to pay it off.”
 How shocking is this?

 5. Your creditors have only one interest at heart, theirs.
 So, know before signing on the dotted line.
 Become well-versed with all the terms or agreements of your credit cards.
-Know how your credit cards work; this includes all fees that may be charged to you, the grace period before late fees set in, how the lender determines its fees and at what percentage rate.
+Understand fees that may be charged to you, the grace period before late fees set in, how the lender determines its fees and at what percentage rate.

 6. Learn the art of negotiation.
 Call creditors and negotiate the best interest rates.
-Having a lower or better interest rate may mean switching credit cards about every six months.
+Having a lower or better interest rate could involve switching credit cards every six months.
 However, when it comes to your financial freedom, it’s well worth it.

 7. Receive advice from experts.
 There are trained professionals that can help you with your debt.
-For instance, National Foundation for Credit Counseling ([NFCC, 1-800-388-2227]) is a not-for-profit agency that specializes in organizing and consolidating debt.
-NFCC also has provided financial counseling and education to consumers for 60 years’.
-And, it has 90 member agencies and more than 700 offices throughout the U.S. and Puerto Rico.
-Zero in on a plan and reach out to other agencies if think you can benefit from their resources.
+For instance, the National Foundation for Credit Counseling ([NFCC, 1-800-388-2227]) is a not-for-profit agency that specializes in organizing and consolidating debt.
+NFCC also has provided financial counseling and education to consumers for more than 60 years.
+The NFCC has 90 member agencies and more than 700 offices throughout the U.S. and Puerto Rico.
+Reach out to other agencies if you think you can benefit from their resources also.

-Once you become debt free and eventually you will, you will have enough money to put toward other essentials.
-Also, your new-found financial know-how will enable you to make better decisions about your future.
-Good luck!
+Once you become debt free, you will have enough money to put toward other essentials.
+Your newly found financial savvy will enable you to make better financial decisions about your future, too.

 Web Links: